 Elijah at Horeb

 Elijah is the great prophet of the northern kingdom, in the days when King Ahab and Queen Jezebel had drawn Israel into the service of Baal.
 His very name, in Hebrew Eliyahu (אֵלִיָּהוּ), means “the Lord is my God”, and by itself denies the false god then worshipped.
 On Mount Carmel Elijah has just won a striking victory: alone he challenged the prophets of Baal, and the fire of the Lord fell from heaven upon his sacrifice, before all the people.
-But Jezebel swears his death.
+“Then the fire of the Lord fell: it devoured the burnt offering, the wood, the stones and the dust, and licked up the water in the trench.
+At this sight, all the people fell face down, crying, The Lord is God!”
+1 Kings 18:38-39 But Jezebel swears his death.
 The prophet who had stood up to a whole kingdom takes fright and flees into the wilderness.
 It is there, and then on the mountain of God, that the scene unfolds.

 Under the broom tree

-In the wilderness Elijah sits down under a broom tree and asks to die: “It is enough!
-Now, Lord, take my life, for I am no better than my fathers.”
-1 Kings 19:4 The moment of this collapse is startling, for Elijah flees just after the greatest victory of his life: he has just seen fire fall from heaven, the people cry out that the Lord is God, the prophets of Baal put to death.
+In the wilderness Elijah sits down under a broom tree and asks to die: “It is enough, Lord!
+Now take my life, for I am no better than my fathers.”
+1 Kings 19:4 This collapse comes just after the greatest victory of his life: he has just seen fire fall from heaven, the people cry out that the Lord is God, the prophets of Baal put to death.
 A man who has obtained this should not tremble at the threat of one woman.
 If he collapses, it is because an expectation falls apart: he had thought Carmel decisive, hoped that such a display would break the house of Ahab and bring Israel back.
-Jezebel's threat teaches him that nothing has changed, that the queen still reigns and that the reform is already dead; in calling himself no better than his fathers, he ranks himself among the prophets who struck before him without lasting result.
+Jezebel’s threat teaches him that nothing has changed, that the queen still reigns and that the reform is already dead; in calling himself no better than his fathers, he ranks himself among the prophets who struck before him without lasting result.
 His fear is not first about his life: it is his cause that he believes lost.
 Yet God addresses him no reproach.
-He puts him to sleep, then sends an angel who touches him and gives him food: “Arise and eat.”
+He puts him to sleep, then sends an angel who touches him and gives him food: “Get up, eat.”
 1 Kings 19:5 Before speaking to his heart, God raises up his body.

 The bread for the journey